Personality and History (Scroll to bottom for current news)

 Steve Smith photographed the family again March 12 at Goose Pond fish and Wildlife Area in Greene County, Indiana.
 The cranes' leg bands identify them as #19-10 DAR, male #212 (12-02), female #419 (19-04) and this pair's now-subadult offspring W1-12.

 Spring 2013: Male #212 and mate #419 completed spring migration back to Wood County, Wisconsin on April 2 along with their offspring from last summer, male sub-adult #W1-12.
 Will this pair raise another chick this summer?
 By mid April they were already sitting on a nest!
-The nest was observed by pilot Bev Paulan on an Alpirl 16 flight over crane territory.
+The nest was observed by pilot Bev Paulan on an Alpirl 16 flight over crane territory, but the failed on May 5 and they did not re-nest.
+No chicks this summer for this pair.

 Back to "Meet the Flock 2002"